 Ski jackets get all the glory, but a pair of quality pants is equally important for keeping you warm and dry on the slopes.
 Today’s designs range from waterproof and insulated resort options to full-coverage bibs and stretch-infused offerings built for the rigors of uphill travel.
 Most of the models here come fully dialed in with ski-specific features, including upper leg vents, an assortment of pockets, burly scuff guards, built-in gaiters, and more.
-Below is our list of the best women’s ski pants for the 2024 season, along with a comparison table and buying advice below the picks.
-To complete your kit, check out our article on the best women’s ski jackets.
+Below is our list of the best women’s ski pants for the 2024-2025 season, along with a comparison table and buying advice below the picks.
+And for a wider look at the market, our unisex ski pants round-up covers both men's and women's styles.

 Our Team's Women's Ski Pant Picks